Child Safety and Wellbeing Policy

 Maintaining a positive relationship with the Koori Educational Support Officer (KESO)

-Employment of an Indigenous Educational Support worker
+Employment of an Indigenous Educational Support Advocate

 Consultation with Aboriginal and Torres Strait Islander families and communities when developing strategies, policies, procedures and when solving problems